Scanning the news this morning, I came across a headline that spurred my blogging juices. This headline:

 Using both the "THE" (and an extra one) and the "S" would have been even better.
 "Ram to build THE only light duty diesel pickups for sale in THE U.S."

 I suppose one could argue that headline writing has always been about making the most attention-getting sort of impact in the fewest number of words, from the glory days of printed news, when space really mattered.
 But, this is an internet headline.
 Space is infinite.
 Can't we get some clear, concise, and written-in-complete-sentences sort of headlines?

-Harper - that's me Mr Harper - sports fan, bread winner, spider smasher Boom - female, 19, never met a wall she couldn't run into Bang - male, 15, still likes dirt more than girls The Princess - 10 going on 24 Crash - male, 6, hell on wheels
+Harper - that's me Mr Harper - sports fan, bread winner, spider smasher Boom - female, 19, never met a wall she couldn't run into Bang - male, 16, now there's a girl...
+The Princess - 10 going on 24 Crash - male, 6, hell on wheels